padsilva/paulocostasilva/README.md

 # :blond_haired_man: About me

-Paulo Silva's portfolio - Showcasing experience, education, skills and projects.
+Paulo Silva's page with details about his experience, education, skills and projects.

 ## :rocket: Getting Started